jdc-cunningham/codeforkc--tagging-tracker/YET_ANOTHER_TODO_LIST.md

 ### Stuff to look into
 - [ ] state management of delete tag workflow eg. processing status(dithered) of delete button/failures
 - [ ] the logout button doesn't really make sense as you're never really "logged out" regarding being able to use the app, you need to login to sync as the remote side will deny your requests without a valid token
+- [ ] deleting files by filename could be bad... since it deletes multiple if same file uploaded more than once

+### Extra
+- [ ] cache requested uploads when redirecting to upload for token
+    - shouldn't be hard like saving locally